-- principals of limited companies; - independent operators; - employers (partners and proprietors that are individuals); and - employers that meet the criteria set out in Item AP1-2-1, Exemptions from Coverage.
+- principals of limited companies; - independent operators; - employers (partners and proprietors that are individuals); and - employers that meet the criteria set out in Item AP1-4-1.

 (d) Who is excluded from extended coverage?

 The following individuals are not subject to coverage under an extended coverage application: